-It’s normal to be nervous before a flight.
+It’s normal to be nervous before a flight or to have road trip anxiety.
 After all, most people don’t fly regularly, and flying at high altitudes at fast speeds can be an overwhelming prospect.
 The problem is that if your travel anxiety becomes too intense, it can put a serious damper on your plans.

 Fortunately, there are steps you can take to alleviate and manage anxiety before boarding, as well as while you’re in the air.
 Try these five simple de-stressing techniques next time you feel those travel jitters coming on to relieve any travel anxiety.